opensourcerails/opensourcerails/README.md

 ### Deploying

-OpenSourceRails is hosted on [Divshot](http://www.divshot.com).
+OpenSourceRails is hosted on [Netlify](http://www.netlify.com).
 If you are a maintainer and you don't have access, then email us at opensourcerails@gmail.com.

-Setup divshot first:
+Setup Netlify first:

-    npm install -g divshot-cli
+    npm install -g netlify-cli

-    divshot login

 To deploy to opensourcerails.com, just run:

     rake deploy

-This will pull the latest dynamic github data, rebuild the middleman site, then push to divshot development environment.
+This will pull the latest dynamic github data, rebuild the middleman site, then push to Netflify server.

-You can then view the site at <http://development.opensourcerails.divshot.com>

-Once it's verified and looks good, run the following command to push to production:

-    divshot promote development production

 #### Github rate limits